 Tip 4: Rinse away the dust

-You can wash your air filter in lukewarm water.
-Make sure you only wash the air filter, not your furnace or your ducts.
-Most air filters should be changed monthly, but the frequency will depend on how often you use the HVAC system.
+You may clean your air filter with either distilled or lukewarm water.
+If you’re wondering where buy distilled water, you can either order it online or go to a local supermarket near you and purchase one.
+Make certain that you simply wash the air filter and not your furnace or ductwork.
+Most air filters should be replaced once a month, although the frequency will vary depending on how frequently you use the HVAC system.

 Tip 5: Dry the filter